 As a software module, control of the physical ports is outside module scope.
-However, when the module is performing self-tests, or is in an error state, all output on the logical data output
+However, when the module is performing self-tests, or is in an error state, all output on the logical data output interface is inhibited.
+The module is single-threaded and in error scenarios returns only an error value (no data output is returned).

-4 Modes of Operation and Cryptographic Functionality
+4. Modes of Operation and Cryptographic Functionality